 If you’re stuck for inspiration on things to do in Salt Lake City, let us spark your imagination; there are tons of fun and interesting things to do in our great city.
 Rather than just list a big old laundry list of stuff and things we thought we’d group by your interest or mood, and of course, suggest food and drink to match!
+P.s. if you’re stilll stuck on where to stay, check out our best hotels in Utah page.
 If you only had one day in Sall Lake City check out these things to do:

 You want to see the big ticket items, you want to cross places off of lists and you want to maximize your time.